 On level ground, gravity and air friction don't factor significantly into how an object rolls.
 In place of the forces of gravity and air friction, surface friction plays a major role in determining how balls roll.

 Similar to balls in flight, surface friction impedes the movement of balls with low mass-density, such as soccer balls, more than it does those with high mass-density, such as bowling balls.
 In other words, given equal size in terms of diameter, the ball with the greater mass will roll farther.

 Initial Force and Motion

 You can see similar effects on the ground.
-While it would require a greater amount of force to roll both at the same initial speed, a bowling ball's higher mass-density would give it greater rotational force than a rolled basketball.
-Surface and air friction would soon slow the basketball down, eventually stopping it while its high mass-density and rotational force continued to carry the bowling ball.
+While it would require a greater amount of force to roll both at the same initial speed, a bowling ball's higher mass-density would give it greater rotational momentum than a rolled basketball.

 Surface would soon slow the basketball down, eventually stopping it while the high mass-density and rotational force of the bowling ball will continue to carry it for a longer distance.